New Light Species and the CMB: Methodology

 The effects of Silk damping and early ISW, which can be seen in figure \ref{fig:CMB}, are complementary means of measuring $H$, and therefore $g_*$, near recombination.
 However, they are still sensitive to two different points in time.
 Silk damping probes $H$ prior to and during recombination, while the early ISW effect is sensitive to $H$ immediately after recombination.
 This has two important consequences for constraints on light species.
 The first is that experiments which focus on precision measurement at smaller values of $l$, such as WMAP, are sensitive mainly to the early ISW effect.
 The resulting constraints are therefore more limited experimentally by the effects of cosmic variance.
 Experiments which instead focus on anisotropies at larger $l$, such as ACT, SPT, and Planck, are predominantly sensitive to Silk damping and are less affected by cosmic variance.

 The second consequence to note is that particles with masses near the temperature scale of recombination ($\sim 0.1-1$ eV) will potentially contribute very different signals to these two sets of experiments.
 The detection of such species would involve a detailed analysis of each individual effect, rather than a simple fit to all the experimental data.
-While we consider massless particles for the majority of this work, we will return to this possibility for the case of sterile neutrinos.
+While we consider massless particles for the majority of this work, we will return to this possibility later in subsection \ref{sec:massive}.